Tesla Model Y review - Reliability and safety

 The Model Y shares much of its tech with the Model 3 hatchback, which means the family SUV should be dependable and safe

 Tesla is a company that likes to do things differently, with traditional dealer outlets replaced by smaller bespoke Tesla Stores and mobile servicing technicians.
-All-electric cars have fewer moving parts and require less maintenance than ICE models, while Tesla has stated that its schedule of over-the-air updates and remote diagnostics should remove the need for a typical servicing plan.
+All electric cars have fewer moving parts and require less maintenance than their petrol and diesel-powered alternatives, while Tesla has stated that its schedule of over-the-air updates and remote diagnostics should remove the need for a typical servicing plan.

-Tesla offers a four-year/50,000 mile warranty with the Model Y, while the battery and drive system is covered for up to eight years and 120,000 miles, whichever comes first.
+The Tesla Model Y is covered by a four-year/50,000 mile factory warranty, while the battery and drive system is covered for up to eight years and 120,000 miles, whichever comes first.
+Model Y buyers also get four years of free roadside assistance, and you can get an extended warranty for your car if you wish.

 In this review

-- 1Tesla Model Y reviewThe Tesla Model Y is an all-electric family SUV that offers extra space and practicality over its Model 3 sibling
+- 1Tesla Model Y reviewThe Tesla Model Y is an all-electric family SUV that offers plenty of kerb appeal along with useful interior space and practical touches

-- 3Range, charging and running costsThe Tesla Model Y has a reliable range and excellent rapid charging ability, but it’ll be pricey to insure
+- 3Range, charging and running costsThe Tesla Model Y has a reliable range and class-leading rapid charging capabilities, but it’ll be pricey to insure

 - 4Interior, design and technologyWith an exterior look and cabin design that is undeniably Tesla, the Model Y’s real strength is its first-class on-board technology